-- Note It is assumed that you have correctly configured your storage devices for your UNIX machine.
-NetBackup cannot function reliably unless devices are correctly installed and configured. - 1.
-From the Configure Storage Device window, click Next to start the Device Configuration wizard.
-The Welcome to the Device Configuration Wizard window appears.
-This wizard will step you through the process of: - Specifying device hosts - Scanning those hosts for back-up devices - Verifying the devices that were automatically detected
+Note It is assumed that you have correctly configured your storage devices for your UNIX machine.
+NetBackup cannot function reliably unless devices are correctly installed and configured.

+- 1. From the Configure Storage

+Device window, click Next to

+start the Device

+Configuration wizard.
+The

+Welcome to the Device

+Configuration Wizard window

+appears.
+This wizard will

+step you through the process

+of:

+- Scanning the master server for back-up devices

+- Verifying the devices that were automatically detected

 - Verifying and correcting the drive configuration - Updating the drive configuration - Configuring storage units - 2.
-Click Next.
-The Device Hosts window appears. - 3.
-The From the Device Hosts window, click the Add... button to specify the hosts on which to auto-discover and configure devices. - 4.
 Click Next to start the device detection.
-The Scanning Hosts window appears and displays all devices that were discovered for a specific host. - 5.
+The Scanning Hosts window appears and displays all devices that were discovered for a specific host. - 3.
 Click Next to view the detected devices.
-The Backup Devices window appears.

-- 6. From the Backup Devices window, confirm the list of devices displayed in this window.
+The Backup Devices window appears. - 4.
+From the Backup Devices window, confirm the list of devices displayed in this window.
 If the list is complete and accurate, click the Next button.
 If a known backup device does not appear in this list, do the following: - a.
 Click the Cancel button and close out of this wizard. - b.
-Verify that the backup device is physically attached to the host. - c.
-Verify all installation procedures specified by the device and operating system vendor have been performed successfully. - d.
-Return to the NetBackup Administration Console and click the Configure Storage Devices link.
+Verify that the backup device is physically attached to the host.

+- c.
+Verify all installation procedures specified by the device and operating system vendor have been performed successfully. - Return to the NetBackup Administration Console and click the Configure Storage Devices link.
 Perform Steps 1 through 6 again. - e.
 Click Next.
-The Drag and Drop Configuration window appears. - 7.
+The Drag and Drop Configuration window appears. - 5.
 Verify that all drives are in their proper location.
-If you need to move a drive, simply select the drive and drag it to the location. - 8.
+If you need to move a drive, simply select the drive and drag it to the location. - 6.
 Click Next.
 NetBackup begins updating the device configurations and the Updating Device Configuration window appears.
-This update may take a few minutes to complete. - 9.
+This update may take a few minutes to complete. - 7.
 Click Next after the device configuration update completes.
 The Configure Storage Units window appears.
 Use this window to define storage units.
 If your system does not have a tape device, you can store data on a disk by defining disk storage units.